FICO® Mortgage Direct License Program

 The FICO® Mortgage Direct License Program empowers tri-merge resellers to optimize credit costs for both lenders and borrowers.
 By streamlining distribution, the direct license program enhances cost transparency and reduces the price of FICO® Scores to the mortgage industry.

 ***Note: FICO is an independent analytics company.
 We grant a direct FICO® Score license for FICO Scores calculated and delivered through participating tri-merge resellers, without score mark-ups by the three nationwide credit bureaus for your use of the FICO Score for mortgage.
 But, we both are dependent on the credit bureaus to provide credit report data for the tri-merge resellers to process the FICO Score (if you have the credit report data broken out on your pricing schedules and invoices, it may provide visibility to the anticipated cost for the credit report data).
 With our mortgage direct license program, you will need to continue contracting with your tri-merge reseller(s) for the FICO Score, the credit report, and the processing of both.
-Under our new performance model, the per score price you currently pay for the FICO Score will decline considerably without the mark-ups from the credit bureaus.***
+Under our performance model, the per score price you currently pay for the FICO Score will decline considerably without the mark-ups from the credit bureaus.***

 FICO is pleased to provide this mortgage direct license program at a critical moment for the industry.
 With this new program, FICO will remain the value-for-the-price leader.
 In fact, this program adds best-on-price structure to a long list of bests: best on predictiveness, best on fairness, best on capital requirements, best on prepayments, and best on mortgage insurer and investor execution, helping to drive the lowest mortgage price to American consumers.

-Under our mortgage direct license program, you will not only get the best, most predictive and reliable score in the marketplace, you can benefit from lower FICO® Score transaction pricing per score sold into your tri-merge reseller: up to an estimated 50% or $5 lower depending on your selected pricing option.
-With our mortgage direct license program, we are cutting out the middlemen to bring you lower prices for the best credit risk score in the marketplace.
+Under our mortgage direct license program, you will not only get the best, most predictive and reliable score in the marketplace, you can benefit from lower Classic FICO transaction pricing per score sold into your tri-merge reseller: up to an estimated 50% or $5 lower depending on your selected pricing option.

 In addition to being better in prepayments, Classic FICO was shown in a recent white paper by FICO data scientists to likely beat our competitor’s score on predictiveness, after adjusting for a statistical measurement anomaly.
 And FICO® Score 10 T’s improvement over Classic FICO is 5 times greater than our competitor’s.